madjugglers/pattern-book/chapters/06_six_person_patterns.md

 The numbers in the table above count passes.

 The Electric Razor pattern was invented by Peter Kaseman, summer '98.

+On December 1, 2022, we revisted the Electric Razor with colors, and on a comforable 5-count base (rather than 3-count base).
+It takes 3 cycles to get back to the start (Chan/Jeff/Mike/Mel/Nathan/Nick).

 ## Two-Seated Unicycle